 Expounding the Elixir.
 Source: Wikimedia Commons.

 L’Elisir d’Amore is a comic opera.
 It tells the story of Nemorino, who is in love with the beautiful Adina.
 Adina, however, not only spurns Nemorino’s advances, she also favours the attention of Belcore.
 In desperation Nemorino turns to the peripatetic purveyor of potions Dr Dulcamara, and purchases a potion with which he will win the heart of the lady he loves.
 Or will he?
-A great introduction and some fascinating facts about L’Elisir d’Amore can be found in L’elisir d’amore in a nutshell, on the Opera North Blog.
+A great introduction and some fascinating facts about L’Elisir d’Amore can be found in L’elisir d’amore in a nutshell, (formerly on the Opera North Blog; my link now takes you to an archived version of the page at the Internet Archive Wayback Machine).
 For the full story, there is also a detailed entry on Wikipedia.

 So, when was the photograph of the Marton Hall Amateur Opera Company taken?
 All the evidence points to the Spring of 1878.
 On 10 April that year, page 7 of Eddowes’s Shrewsbury Journal, and Salopian Journal included an advertisement for “Marton Hall Amateur Italian Opera Performances, in aid of the Shropshire Eye, Ear and Throat Hospital and other Shrewsbury Charities.”
 “L’Elisir D’Amore!” was to be performed at the Theatre Royal in Shrewsbury on the afternoon of Tuesday 30 April from 2pm, and on the evening of Wednesday 1 May from 7.30pm.
 Prices of admission were 7s 6d for pit stalls (family tickets to admit three, 20s); 5s for lower boxes; 3s for upper boxes; and 1s for the gallery.